pheelwell/skoria-site/src/garden/🌐Worldbuilding/Nether Plane/Gods/Drinera.md

 ### The Path of the Forsaken

 Drinera's followers are known to walk a unique spiritual path called "The Forsaken Path."
-This practice involves embracing and overcoming a unique path through the wastes of [Deathens Fall](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5CDeathens%20Fall/Deathens%20Fall).
+This practice involves embracing and overcoming a unique path through the wastes of [[Deathens Fall]].
 You will succeed if your belief in Drinera is big enough, she will guide you.

 ## Roleplaying
 ### Goals and Motivations